ashwanijha04/Data_Analysis/README.md

 2. Titanic Data set

 ## Disclaimer
-This is a original work and copying from it will lead to disobeying Udacity's honor code.
+This is an original work and copying from it will lead to disobeying Udacity's honor code.
 Use this repository only as a guide for your own original work.